isomerpages/nlb-biblioasia/_jan-to-mar-2022/Siti  Radhiah’s Cookbooks for the Modern Malay Woman.md

 <div style="background-color: white;">The Substation’s founder, Kuo Pao Kun, 1990. <i>All Rights Reserved.
 Eric Foo Chee Meng 1979–2001.
 Courtesy of National Arts Council.
 </i></div>

+These publications not only reflect Siti Radhiah’s modern attitude towards food and her advocacy of women’s education and progress, they were also a medium through which she could voice the importance of enlarging the scope of Malay literature so that it would serve the needs of women who were interested in domestic science.

+#### **Early Life**

+Siti Radhiah’s cookbooks do not provide much biographical information about her, and we do not know the